pococms/website/docs/yaml-usage.md

 ```
 ---
-header: "SUPPRESS"
+hide: header
 ---
 Look ma, the header disappeared!
 ```

-The `YAML` portion of the document is a single rule called `header`.
+The `YAML` portion of the document is a single rule called `hide`.
 It consists of a key/value pair separated with a colon.

 * The key is the name of the rule and always comes first.
-In this case it's `header`
+In this case it's `hide`
 * Next comes the semicolon separating key and value: `:`
-* After that is the value, which is `"SUPPRESS"` in this example.
+* After that is the value, which is `header` in this example.

 ## Rules that end in S take lists, not just a single value